Steering an online businesses without metrics at hand is like flying an aircraft without a dashboard.

 To find out why users do not come back to your app and get a deeper insight into your marketing ups and downs, we recommend measuring retention rate by day, week and month.
 This will enable you to see if users are immediately alienated by something or stay with you for long.
 You should raise the alarm if your monthly retention drops following the app update or some of your advertising channels deliver low daily retention.

 In MyTracker, you can drill the retention rate down to an hour, by tracking both app installs and attributions.
-To find this metric, go to Report constructor → Select from list → Periodic metrics → Retention or Rolling retention Read more on the difference between these two metrics in the guide.
+To find this metric, go to Report biulder → Select from list → Periodic metrics → Retention or Rolling retention Read more on the difference between these two metrics in the guide.

 The number of users who made payments during the selected reporting period.
 Customers making multiple purchases are counted only once.
 It is important to track this metric over a period of time, especially during crises, as the growing user count may not translate into an increase in paying customers.

-To find this metric, go to Report constructor → Metrics → Financial metrics.
+To find this metric, go to Report builder → Metrics → Financial metrics.
 If you want to track the total number of purchases, see the Transactions metric in the same section.
 This metric will always exceed the number of paying users.

 Repeat customer rate